Dharius213/public-suffix/Guidelines.md

 - How many domains are being requested within the PR?
 - Are the domains being requested for internal purposes (e.g. organization Foo wants their dev/staging servers, which only they use/access) or is this for general utility
   - Basically, does every user shipping the PSL benefit from the added size/processing?
-- What is the registration period for the domain (_if in the PRIVATE section_)?
-The PSL now requires a MINIMUM of 2 years' remaining in the registration term.
-At very least, provide an attestation that the domain(s) hold ample term, and state a commitment to keeping the domain(s) renewed beyond a year.
-At some point in the future, when automated registration term review of private section names occurs, domains expiring within a year may be subject to automated removal (to prevent the risk of churning)
+- Does every domain in the _PRIVATE_ section have at least two years remaining in the registration term?
+  - Modifications take time to reach software that uses the PSL, and so it's important that domain registrations cover at least two years.
+In general, registrations should be done for a longer term.
+Note that registration periods of less than a year may result in the automatic removal of the domain.
+If a TLD does not allow registration for periods for at least this long, they will not be added to the PSL.

 #### Validation of submission(s):  (ALWAYS)
 This has a range of LoE.
 These are not mutually exclusive validation techniques, and the bias is the DNS validation as it is difficult or impossible to forge.
 The other methods create a burden of research for the volunteers and severely impact the pace of processing or prioritization.